-On August 25, Brian Cisek, former sergeant-at-arms for National Association of Letter Carriers Branch 56, pleaded guilty in U.S. District Court for the District of Columbia to one count of theft in the amount of $4,130 from the Washington, D.C.-based federal security employees union.
-She had been charged last November.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 25, Brian Cisek, former sergeant-at-arms for National Association of Letter Carriers Branch 56, pleaded guilty in U.S. District Court for the Western District of Michigan to one count of embezzling approximately $500 in funds from Grand Rapids union.
+He had been charged on August 10.
+Sentencing is scheduled for December 12.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On April 6, James Coffey, former president of United Steelworkers Local 5-887, was sentenced in U.S. District Court for the Northern District of West Virginia to two years of probation for embezzling funds from the Newell, W.Va.-based union in the amount of $6,260.
-He already paid $7,419 in restitution prior to sentencing.
-Coffey had pleaded guilty in January after being indicted last October for embezzling $7,098.
-The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 29, Donn Pendergrass, former president of United Steelworkers Local 1191, was sentenced in U.S. District Court for the Northern District of Indiana to two years of probation for embezzling funds from the Mishawaka, Ind.-based union.
+He also was ordered to pay $33,435 in restitution and a $100 special assessment.
+Pendergrass had pleaded guilty in May after being charged last December.
+The union represented workers at the now-closed Allegheny Technologies metal casting plant in LaPorte.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡